My college mate, friend, and boss (when I worked security at the closed Legend City amusement park, in the 70s) has passed away.

 I was preparing dinner last night, when the doorbell rang.
 It was the UPS guy.
 He presented me with a small, heavy package.
 I hurriedly opened it and discovered a surprise!

 NO, it wasn’t one million dollars, but rather a serious amount of ammunition in the calibers I own and shoot!
 Accompanying the ammo was a note.
 Obviously someone reads this blog, read I am ‘ammo poor’ and took it upon themself to send me a gift of reloads!
 How cool is THAT?

 I don’t know how soon I’ll be able to go shooting, again, but it’s nice knowing people whom I’ve never met are kind enough to send me gifts.
 I’m quite moved and humbled.
 And now more sufficiently armed.

 And as I’ve no way to thank them personally, I’m posting about it.
 And, I’ll never reveal the source.
 Part of my agreement.

-You never saw a happier worthy nobody!*I’ve asked this before – WHY is it just Valentine’s Day, unless one references the massacre?
+*I’ve asked this before – WHY is it just Valentine’s Day, unless one references the massacre?
 It’s not Patrick’s Day?